yoganandasp15/LIC_BEC456B_Lab/Exp-02-CS-amplifier-configurations/Report.md

 ### 3.6 Step 5 — W/L Sizing

-All transistors use L = 180nm as given.
-The widths were calculated using the drain current equation in saturation:
+All transistors use L = 180nm.
+Widths were calculated using the long-channel drain current equation in saturation:

 $$I_D = \frac{1}{2} \mu C_{ox} \frac{W}{L} V_{ov}^2$$

-Each transistor was sized to carry the target Id at its respective Vov.
-M2 needs a much larger width because PMOS mobility is roughly half that of NMOS, so it needs more width to carry the same current.
-The final dimensions are:
+Each transistor was sized to carry the target Id at its respective overdrive voltage.
+M2 requires a significantly larger width because PMOS hole mobility (µp) is approximately half of NMOS electron mobility (µn), requiring roughly double the width to carry the same current at a comparable Vov.
+The final device dimensions are:

 - **M1 (NMOS):** W = 27.47 µm, L = 180nm → W/L = 152.6
 - **M3 (NMOS):** W = 18.27 µm, L = 180nm → W/L = 101.5